-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 16) Refer to Figure 2-7.
+- 22) Refer to Figure 2-12.
 Which country has a comparative advantage in the production of cashews?

 - A) Indonesia

 - B) They have equal productive abilities.

 - C) Pakistan

 - D) neither country

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 17) Refer to Figure 2-7.
+- 23) Refer to Figure 2-12.
 If the two countries have the same amount of resources and the same technological knowledge, which country has an absolute advantage in the production of cotton?

 - A) Indonesia

 - B) They have the same advantage.

 - C) Pakistan

 - D) cannot be determined